 This course studies various forms of psychopathology, etiological factors, differential diagnoses, and current therapeutic approaches.
 Students are introduced to the DSM, with attention also given to relational and systemic considerations.

-BC 620 Counseling Practicum (1 credit)
+BC 620.
+Counseling Practicum (3 credits)

-Case study with Christian counseling theory and principles.
-Students apply biblical basis in counseling practice, learn skills and attitude as a counselor. self-analysis and evaluation of mentor.
+Case study with Christian counseling theory and principles including applying biblical basis in counseling practice, learning skills and attitude as a counselor, and doing self-analysis and evaluation of mentors.